 Flue gas can deteriorate building materials.
 Orient unit such that flue gas will not affect building materials.
-Locate mechanical draft system flue assembly at least 48-in.
+Locate mechanical draft system flue assembly at least 48 in.
 (1220 mm) from an adjacent building or combustible material.
+Between unit and other electrically live parts is 48 in.
+(1220 mm).

-NOTE: Installation of accessory flue discharge deflector kit will reduce the minimum clearance to combustible material to 18-in.
+NOTE: Installation of accessory flue discharge deflector kit will reduce the minimum clearance to combustible material to 18 in.
 (460 mm).